Demonstration of weighted graph optimization on a Rydberg atom array using local light-shifts: MWIS Annealing Protocol

-To adiabatically prepare atoms in the ground state encoding the solution of the UDG-MWIS problem, a cubic detuning profile is used \SM{}, as illustrated in Fig.~\ref{fig:setup}(c).
 Starting with the atoms initially prepared in $\ket{g}$, the global Rabi frequency $\Omega$ is ramped up using a fixed negative detuning after which the detuning is swept towards resonance.
 Once the global detuning reaches resonance, $\Delta=0$, the global detuning is held fixed and the remaining detuning profile is applied by dynamically varying the intensity of the light-shifting potential to control $\delta_\mathrm{AC}(t)$.
-By deriving the local light-shifts from a single laser, it is possible to use global intensity control for implementing arbitrary detuning ramps whilst maintaining fixed relative weightings on the graph.
+By deriving the local light-shifts from a single laser, it is possible to use global intensity control with an acousto-optic modulator for implementing arbitrary detuning ramps whilst maintaining fixed relative weightings on the graph.
 The Rabi frequency $\Omega$ is then ramped off whilst maintaining the light-shift, after which the encoded bitstrings $\{n_i\}$ are read out by fluorescence imaging.
 Atoms excited to the Rydberg state are ejected from the trap, whilst atoms in the ground state survive and appear in the images.
 Using a closed-loop optimization process, the cubic ramp parameters are adjusted to minimize the classical cost function $\langle H_\mathrm{MWIS}\rangle$ to maximize the probability of preparing the system in the MWIS ground state, as shown in Fig.~\ref{fig:setup}(d).
 Following this optimization process, the solution of the target MWIS graph problem can then be determined from the most probable output bitstrings.